 3) Summer Time Local Travel

-Traveling during summer months always makes for an exciting time.
+Travelling during the summer months always makes for an exciting time.
 Better weather means easier driving so we can get to and explore more local outdoor attractions.

-If you’re looking for some local outdoor travel experiences, all while getting in a workout and staying fit, you may want to explore vLife Provider NS Bike Rentals!
+If you’re looking for some local outdoor travel experiences, all while getting in a workout and staying fit, you may want to explore NS Bike Rentals!
 There is FREE delivery in the Halifax area if you plan on renting for a week or more.
-There is also low cost delivery throughout Nova Scotia.
-Check out their variety of top notch bike rental options to find and book yours for your next outdoor adventure.
+There is also low-cost delivery throughout Nova Scotia.
+Check out their variety of top-notch bike rental options to find and book yours for your next outdoor adventure.

-Thankfully, as science and technology has evolved, renewable energy sources are much more accessible than they used to be.
-There are even portable travel options! vLife Provider Alto Solar has a handy solar usb phone charger for when you’re out and about exploring.
+Thankfully, as science and technology have evolved, renewable energy sources are much more accessible than they used to be.
+There are even portable travel options!
+Alto Solar has a handy solar USB phone charger for when you’re out and about exploring.
 Yup, it’s under $100.
-And, if you want incorporate more renewable energy solutions for your home, cottage, RV, or boat, then look no further.
+And, if you want to incorporate more renewable energy solutions for your home, cottage, RV, or boat, then look no further.
 Browse their many solar options and reach out to get their expert advice on the solar solutions that would best suit your needs.

 4) Summer Home Decor Fun

 Yes, that’s right.
-Small home decor updates are totally do-able for under a $100.
+Small home decor updates are totally doable for under $100.
 And it makes a welcome change from working outside.
 You get a nice break from the heat while creating that breezy ‘summertime look’ you’re going for.

-Throw cushions, vases, statues, wall art are great ways to level up you home decor game.
-You’ll find lots of options for sourcing your summer home decor updates from several of our vLife Providers.
+Throw cushions, vases, statues, and wall art are great ways to level up your home decor game.
+You’ll find lots of options for sourcing your summer home decor updates from several of our Small & Local Providers.
 Punyatoya Creations, Sankofa Afrikan Gifts, Eunoia Lifestyle Shop, Elements by Drala, and Harbour City Whimsy have many beautiful pieces for under $100.

-And do remember to check out the rest of our vLife Home & Garden Providers for any other home based projects you’re looking to get done – any time of the year.
+And do remember to check out the rest of our Home & Garden Providers for any other home-based projects you’re looking to get done—any time of the year.

 5) Grow your Book Collection

-Now you’re swotted up on the top 5 things to do for summer for under $100.
+Now you’re in-the-know on the top 5 things to do for summer for under $100.
 Whether you want to update your home decor, grow your book collection, or contribute to a local community garden near you, you’re now good to go!

-As mentioned, there are some gives and takes, especially with price points, with all of our five things to do in terms of budget.
+As mentioned, there’s some give and take, especially with price points, with all of our five things to do in terms of budget.
 However, we hope this post has inspired you with some fun new summer things to do for under $100.